bengoechea/H2Q-Thermodynamic-Error-Mitigation/EXPECTATIONS.md

 ## Target Audience
 **This repo is for:**
 - Quantum error correction researchers evaluating control-layer techniques
-- IBM/Google/IonQ engineers considering hysteresis-based approaches
+- Engineers and reviewers evaluating decoder/mitigation approaches under real hardware noise
 - Patent examiners/TTOs assessing novelty vs prior art (ZNE, temporal averaging)

 **This repo is NOT for:**